shoumikchow/bbox-visualizer/CONTRIBUTING.md

     flake8 bbox_visualizer demo
     ```

-   To get flake8, just pip install int into your virtualenv.
+   To get flake8, just pip install it into your virtualenv.

 6. Commit your changes and push your branch to GitHub::